 Develop your consultancy skills and help your community.
-By working in teams, you can provide innovative solutions to challenges faced by charities and social enterprises across Bristol.'
+Work with other students to provide innovative solutions to challenges faced by charities and social enterprises across Bristol.

-Teaching Block 2, February-April, 3-5 hours per week
+Teaching Block 1, October-December, 3-5 hours per week

 Various Bristol organisations